Warkanlock/warkanlock.github.io/_posts/2024-03-15-javascript-nightmare.md

 I'm thinking about opening a restaurant now.

-We checked again, did the entire process from scratch once more, upgraded a library we didn't think of, and now - it worked.
+We checked again, did the entire process from scratch once more, in addition to the other downgrade/upgrade actions we took, we had to upgraded a library we didn’t think of was related with this mess, and now - it worked.
 The document was there, and now everyone could have a PDF.

 The system was **stable** again.